 These people may appear nice and caring, offering you assistance to you in a dire situation.
 Beware.
 These people are predators, and they come in the male and female variety.
 Some may even pose as rescuers.

 However they are what the industry calls "kill buyers", "killer buyers" or slaughterhouse "middlemen".
-They are meat men, killers for hire, contracted by slaughterhouses to provide them with horses to turn into meat for human consumption.
+They are meat men, killers for hire, contracted by slaughterhouses to provide them with horses to butcher for human consumption.
 Killer buyers are looking to make a profit from the death of your horse.

 Don’t be fooled.
 Slaughter by definition is a violent and terrifying end to a horse’s life.
-It is not the same as euthanasia no matter how they try to sell it to you to get your horse away from you.
+It is not the same as euthanasia.
+Don't fall for it, no matter how hard a kill buyer tries to sell the idea to you, to get your horse away from you.

 From beginning to end, once a horse enters the slaughter pipeline, there is absolutely nothing humane about it.
-The pain and suffering surrounding the horse slaughter process from beginning to end is one of most terrible acts of cruelty a human can commit against a horse.
+The pain and suffering surrounding the horse slaughter process is one of most heinous acts of cruelty a human can commit against a horse.